paultcochrane/blog-travis-ci-com/_posts/2014-03-20-new-linter.md

 permalink: 2014-03-20-validate-travis-yml-configuration-with-super-powers
 ---

 Users wonder why their build doesn't start, but often the culprit is `.travis.yml`.
-We introduced [our web linter](http://lint.travis-ci.org/) to prevent such issues as tool to validate a `.travis.yml`.
+We introduced [our web linter](http://lint.travis-ci.org/) as tool to validate a `.travis.yml`.
 Until recently, this solution was far from ideal.
 Most settings were simply ignored, and those that were validated often resulted in false positives.
 It wasn't an all-that-useful tool.

 We have now replaced it with a complete rewrite.
 It is using our brand new [travis-yaml](https://github.com/travis-ci/travis-yaml) gem.
 This means instead of being very rudimentary and not well maintained, it is powerful and descriptive when it comes to spotting issues in your [build configuration](http://docs.travis-ci.com/user/build-configuration/).